-Croup - Of medium length, well developed, sloping only slightly
+Croup - Of medium length, well developed, only very slightly sloping

 Chest - Deep, rather long, reaching almost to the elbows, not very broad.
-The ribs are slightly arched; the forechest clearly visible but not too pronounced.
+The ribs are slightly arched; the forechest clearly visible, not very strong.

-HINDQUARTERS: Strong boned, powerful.
+General Appearance - Strong boned, powerful.
 Viewed from behind, straight and parallel.
-The angulation is clearly marked but not too strongly.
+The angulation is clearly marked with no exaggeration.

 Upper Thigh - Of medium length, rather broad with well developed muscles.

 Second Thigh - Relatively long and sinewy.